tim1e9/kubernetes-the-hard-way-on-ibm-vpc/docs/03-compute-resources.md

 ## Unique Identifiers

 A number of resources must be referenced by their unique identifier.
 This is not the same as the name of the resource.
-In an effort to make this simpler to manage, environmefnt variables will be used.
+In an effort to make this simpler to manage, environment variables will be used.

 ## Resource Groups